TheNoobiCat/go-libp2p/README.md

-this fork has dilithium for post quantum cryptography as an option for identity. beta, use with caution.
+# this fork has dilithium for post quantum cryptography as an option for identity. beta, use with caution.

 ## install
 `go get github.com/TheNoobiCat/go-libp2p@v0.0.3-beta`

+## everything else is left untouched :)

 <h1 align="center">